Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 Go Live Checklist Examples

-A Go Live Checklist serves as a crucial tool in ensuring the success of a project by preventing oversights during the planning and preparation stages.
+A Go Live Checklist serves as a crucial tool in change management plan.
+It helps to ensure the success of a project by preventing oversights during the planning and preparation stages.
 Similar to checklists used by professionals like pilots and safety inspectors, a go-live checklist ensures that all necessary requirements are met before a project is launched.
 This comprehensive list acts as a planning tool, guiding both project and change management teams in creating detailed preparation.

 The type of checklist for a go live support plan template varies based on the project type.
 Here are a few go live checklist examples: